silvanatrabalon/learning/public/guides/javascript-en.md

 };
 ```

-**Use Cases:** User preferences, shopping cart data, form data persistence, authentication tokens, cache data.
+**Description:** User preferences, shopping cart data, form data persistence, authentication tokens, cache data.
 ## Session Storage
-**Description:** Similar to localStorage but data is cleared when the tab is closed.
-Scoped to the current browser tab.
+**Description:** Similar to localStorage, but data is removed when the browser tab or window is closed.

 **Example:**
 ```javascript